neuroinfo-os/CLCML/docs/Article_reviews/Benchmarking_Deep_Reinforcement_Learning_for_Continuous_Control.md

 ---
 layout: page
-title: About
 ---

-## Benchmarking Deep Reinforcement Learning for Continuous Control
+__Benchmarking Deep Reinforcement Learning for Continuous Control__ \
-### Authors: Yan Duan, Xi Chen, Rein Houthooft, John Schulman, Pieter Abbeel
+_Yan Duan, Xi Chen, Rein Houthooft, John Schulman, Pieter Abbeel_

 ------------------------
 The article is dedicated to implementation and comparison of a range of reinforcement learning algorithms.
 Benchmarks and algorithms gould be found at